-- Your gums are pink in color and do are not in pain or bleeding when you floss or brush.
+- Your gums are pink in color and are not in pain or bleeding when you brush or floss.

 Having a bright smile and having clean breath are great for your confidence and even better for your health as a whole.
 Maintaining a rigorous dental hygiene regiment aids in the prevention of periodontal diseases such as Gingivitis which is a common cause of bad breath.
 Daily care for your teeth involves the proper maintenance of your oral hygiene with habits such as:

 - Brushing teeth at least twice a day